manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-lua-lsp-server`: Lua language server, you can choose `sumneko` or `lua-lsp`
 - `lsp-bridge-verilog-lsp-server`: Verilog language server， you can choose `verible`, or `svls`
 - `lsp-bridge-xml-lsp-server`: XML language server， you can choose `lemminx`, or `camells`
+- `lsp-bridge-cmake-lsp-server`: CMake language server， you can choose `cmake-language-server`, or `neocmakelsp`

 ## Options